The Social Security Disability Application: An Introduction

-When you go to a physical examination with a medical doctor, you should assume that the medical doctor has some of your medical records or some idea about your medical history.
+Although we have seen doctors do these examinations without reviewing records, assume the doctor knows about your medical history, and has looked over your records.
 If you are asked questions, be sure to answer the questions honestly.
 The biggest mistake somebody can make is to guess an answer.
 If you "guess" the answer to a question, and you are incorrect, the physician may conclude that you are being less than honest in your response.

 Another reason you should give your best effort is because the medical doctors have ways of "cross testing."
 This means that one measurement will be taken during one part of the exam, and then without you knowing it, the same measurement will be taken later on in the examination.
 If there is a drastic inconsistency between the first and second measurement, the physician will doubt the validity of test results.